KartavyaSharma/KartavyaSharma/README.md

 ### Hi there 👋

-I am Kartavya Sharma, an rising third year Electrical Engineering and Computer Science (EECS) student at UC Berkeley.
+I am Kartavya Sharma, an rising junior at UC Berkeley majoring in EECS.

 - 👯 I’m open to collaborate on small to medium sized full-stack web development projects.
 - 📫 You can reach me through this [contact form](https://kartavyas.com/contact) or shoot me an email [here](mailto:kartavya@berkeley.edu)!